Optimize your Blog with these 4 Powerful Tools

 Luckily, there have actually been some credible SEO experts who have applied both what Google has revealed to us about getting rankings with some good old fashioned experimentation to come up with a relatively decent set of to-dos for any website.
 And yet, even this is troubled because going through this to-do list for every piece of content you post can be extremely time consuming and difficult to check.

-Among these SEO to-dos are technical and content based tweaks you should make on your site.
+Among these SEO to-dos are technical and content based tweaks you should make on your site, browse around this site to find out more.
 Now if you use WordPress with a decent theme (like Thesis), the first part of the equation (the technical tasks) are, for the most part, already done for you.
 But the second part of this, the content has been difficult if not impossible to get right … until now.

 SEO Scribe